Protect Your Skin From the Sun

 By Stacy Simon

-It’s natural to want to get out in the sun once the weather warms up.
-It should also be second nature to take steps to protect your skin from the sun when you go outside.
+It’s natural to want to get out in the sun when the days get longer and the temperature gets warmer.
+It's also a good time to review the latest expert advice about how to protect your skin from damage.
 That’s why the Friday before Memorial Day is designated Don’t Fry Day – a day to raise awareness of sun safety and encourage everyone to take steps to protect their skin.

 Ultraviolet (UV) rays – from the sun and other sources like tanning beds – are the primary cause of skin cancer.
 Too much exposure can also cause sunburn, eye damage and premature wrinkles.
 But shielding your skin with clothing, broad-spectrum sunscreen of sun protection factor (SPF) 30 or higher, and staying in the shade can help lower your risk.